swetakumari04/Draco/README.md

 # Draco - A Dragon Game
-## Similar to the game which is displayed on your chrome browser when interet is down
+## Similar to the game which is displayed on your chrome browser when internet is down

 ## How to play?
 => Move the arrow keys on your keyboard to play